37Rb/discourse-chatbot-kb-tools/README.md

   {embedding,similarity,search}
                         Available commands
-    embedding           Show the embedding for a query similarity          Show the similarity between a post embedding and a query search              Show search results for a query
+    embedding           Show the embedding for a query similarity          Show the similarity between a post, file, or string and a query search              Show search results for a query

 options: